 In February 2020, the Compensation and Governance Committee reviewed the Company's performance for the 2019 fiscal year.
 Performance against financial metrics is calculated formulaically based on actual results.
 To determine performance against strategic accomplishments, the Compensation and Governance Committee reviews detailed information provided by management regarding progress on each of the various pre-established goals and consults with the Audit Committee, the Investment and Risk Management Committee and the Non-Executive Chair of the Board, then gives a score to each area and averages the results to determine a final "strategic projects score" that corresponds to a pre-established payout percentage.
-The Compensation and Governance for 2019," the Company performed very well against the pre-established strategic accomplishments for the annual incentive bonuses for 2019.
+The Compensation and Governance Committee believes that, as discussed above under "-Executive Summary-Link Between Pay and Performance for 2019," the Company performed very well against the pre-established strategic accomplishments for the annual incentive bonuses for 2019.
 Based on our actual performance achievements, the Compensation and Governance Committee established an overall business performance factor of 171% of target for 2019 (in accordance with the formula described above) and determined that the actual annual incentive bonus for each named executive officer for 2019 would be equal to our business performance factor of 171%, multiplied by his target bonus amount.